With these four essential ingredients for improved wellbeing, you’ll be better equipped to handle what life throws at you.

 You know those times, when you already have a to-do list a mile long, but then whatever it is you’re doing ratchets up a notch.
-Maybe you’re studying on top of your job and a pile of assignments are suddenly due, or you’re a teacher and it’s report writing time… whatever it is, it pushes you from your personal level of coping to over the line and into Stress City.
+Maybe you’re studying on top of your job and a pile of assignments are suddenly due, or you’re a teacher and it’s report writing time… whatever it is, it pushes you over the line from your personal level of coping into Stress City.

 And while a little bit of stress is good for you, too much for too long causes a heap of problems from the inconvenient to the downright scary.